Early Gold Pear

 Early Gold Pear is draped in stunning clusters of white flowers with purple anthers along the branches in mid spring.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval leaves turn an outstanding burgundy in the fall.
 The fruits are showy chartreuse pears with hints of gold, which are carried in abundance in early fall.

 This is a dense deciduous tree with a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This plant will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It has no significant negative characteristics.

 Aside from its primary use as an edible, Early Gold Pear is sutiable for the following landscape applications;